Replacement of CR16 Horseblock Road Bridge Over Long Island Rail Road and Long Island Avenue

 Overview

-LiRo provided engineering services on a replacement for a major bridge carrying a highly-traveled route in Brookhaven, New York.
-LiRo first assessed the viability of the existing CR16 Horseblock Road Bridge that extends over the Long Island Railroad and Long Island Avenue, then recommended and designed a replacement for the existing deficient bridge.
+LiRo-Hill provided engineering services on a replacement for a major bridge carrying a highly-traveled route in Brookhaven, New York.
+LiRo-Hill first assessed the viability of the existing CR16 Horseblock Road Bridge that extends over the Long Island Railroad and Long Island Avenue, then recommended and designed a replacement for the existing deficient bridge.

 About the Project

-To evaluate the viability of the existing CR16 Horseblock Road Bridge—a four-span, steel-framed structure—LiRo began gathering information regarding current conditions.
-LiRo determined that the bridge’s deficiencies included inadequate width, deficient load capacity, substandard vertical alignment resulting in inadequate sight distance, seismic vulnerability, and non-redundant structural elements.
-Since the issues with the bridge could not be easily corrected through repairs, LiRo recommended replacing the bridge.
-LiRo then determined project needs and objectives, evaluated the consequences of proposed project actions, and prepared a design for the bridge replacement.
+To evaluate the viability of the existing CR16 Horseblock Road Bridge, a four-span, steel-framed structure, LiRo-Hill began gathering information regarding current conditions.
+LiRo-Hill determined that the bridge’s deficiencies included inadequate width, deficient load capacity, substandard vertical alignment resulting in inadequate sight distance, seismic vulnerability, and non-redundant structural elements.
+Since the issues with the bridge could not be easily corrected through repairs, LiRo-Hill recommended replacing the bridge.
+LiRo-Hill then determined project needs and objectives, evaluated the consequences of proposed project actions, and prepared a design for the bridge replacement.

 Project Challenges & Solutions

-LiRo collaborated with the LIRR and NYSDOT as well as with the town of Brookhaven and utility owners to come up with the final design solution.
-NYSDOT’s involvement included approval of waivers for proposed vertical and horizontal clearances, which are less than the standards required and for conducting a public hearing to determine whether the project is in the public’s interest.
-LiRo developed and provided a tentative construction schedule to LIRR so it could prepare an estimate of costs associated with flagmen and bus service during the periods of construction when the track will not be operating so the existing bridge can be demolished and the new superstructure steel can be placed.
+LiRo-Hill collaborated with the LIRR and NYSDOT as well as with the town of Brookhaven and utility owners to come up with the final design solution.
+NYSDOT’s involvement included approval of waivers for proposed vertical and horizontal clearances, and conducting a public hearing to determine whether the project is in the public’s interest.
+LiRo-Hill developed and provided a tentative construction schedule to LIRR so it could prepare an estimate of costs associated with flagmen and bus service during the periods of construction when the track will not be operating so the existing bridge can be demolished and the new superstructure steel can be placed.

 Outcome